Writing

 as witness.
 Memory.

-Community-based writing pedagogy with an emphasis on anti-racist practices, filmic and hybrid genre writing techniques, POC and LGBTQ+ narratives, and guidance in navigating landscapes of rememory.
+As a professor, community-based writing pedagogy lies at the center of my classrooms, with an emphasis on anti-racist practices, filmic and hybrid genre writing techniques, POC and LGBTQ+ narratives, and guidance in navigating landscapes of rememory.

 01 — PHILOSOPHY